cognitoforms/signup-exercise/README.md

     - numbers
     - special characters
 - confirm password field must match the value of the password field

+## Codesandbox Setup
+You can [open this repository in CodeSandbox](https://codesandbox.io/s/github/cognitoforms/signup-exercise) and click the __Fork__ button in the top right corner.
+From there you can edit files and see how your output is progressing.

 ## [Vue Documentation](https://v2.vuejs.org/v2/guide/)